SinceNovember/springboot-examples/springboot-job/springboot-job-xxl-admin/doc/XXL-JOB-English-Documentation.md

 - 5.Task Failover: Deploy the Excutor cluster,tasks will be smooth to switch excuter when the strategy of the router choose ‘failover’;
 - 6.Consistency: "Dispatch Center" through the DB lock to ensure the consistency of cluster distributed scheduling,one task excuted for once;
 - 7.Custom task parameters: support online configuration scheduling tasks into the parameters, immediate effect;
-- 8.Scheduling thread pool: scheduling system multi-threaded trigger scheduling operation, to ensure accurate scheduling, not blocked;
+- 8.Scheduling thread pool: scheduling system httpclient-threaded trigger scheduling operation, to ensure accurate scheduling, not blocked;
 - 9.Elastic expansion capacity: once the new executor machine on the line or off the assembly line, the next time scheduling will be re-assigned tasks;
 - 10.Mail alarm: the task fails to support e-mail alarm, support configuring multiple email addresses to send bulk alert messages;
 - 11.Status monitoring: support real-time monitoring of the progress of the task;